 What is concerning about any kind of disordered eating is an unhealthy preoccupation with food, to the extent that it can interfere with relationships, social activities, schoolwork, sleep, and overall emotional well-being.

-At SHS we have several providers who are especially interested in helping patients who think they may have an eating disorder.
-Drs.
-Leslie Thompson, Vanessa Stoloff, and Amanda Swain see patients in Primary Care and you can make an appointment by calling our main number at 215.746.3535 or by clicking on "Schedule an Appointment" in the main menu to schedule on-line.
+At SHS we have several providers who are especially interested in helping patients who think they may have an eating disorder - Leslie Thompson, MD, Vanessa Stoloff, MD and Amanda Swain, MD and Connie Murphy, CRNP.
+You can make an appointment by calling our main number at 215.746.3535.
 You should schedule a 30-minute complete physical exam.
 These appointments will include reviewing medical history, doing a physical exam, and possibly arranging for lab work or other studies needed.

 Check out more information at the National Eating Disorders Association (NEDA) website: www.nationaleatingdisorders.org